craigfurman/ansible-home/docs/raspberry-pi.md

 ## TODO

-1. WireGuard VPN to use pi-hole when out and about
 1. Unattended upgrades (with a way to know when the pi needs a reboot).
 Ensure Docker is upgraded with unattended upgrades.
-1. Harden ssh config - disable password authentication, root login

 ## Initial setup